 Terms you will see in Zen Cart documentation

-Note: If a term is not in this list, you should use a web search to learn more about it.
-This list is intended to be specific to Zen Cart with only a minimal number of additional generic terms.
+Note: If a term is not in this list, use a web search to learn more about it.
+This list is intended to be specific to Zen Cart, with only a minimal number of additional generic terms.

 - Categories Tabs - Categories Tabs is the name of a feature that places a set of links to every category in your store across the width of your home page just below the logo and tagline.

 - Centerbox - a centerbox is a block of content in the middle of the page.

 - cPanel - a branded hosting control panel which is very popular.
 See Hosting and Domain concepts.

 - Default Files - The file provided by the base software that provides some functionality which can be overridden using a template file.
 See Default files, template default and overrides.